 “The Goal: The biscuit should stand tall with structure, be crisp on the outside and light and buttery on the inside, and complement a lightly thickened, lightly sweetened and spiced filling.
 Most important, the cobbler has to come together easily.”

 Exactly.
-However, this baker prefers to spice the cobbler topping versus the filling.
+However, as mentioned above, this baker prefers to spice the cobbler topping versus the filling.
 The purist in me enjoys a nice juicy lemon-blueberry filling with a nutmeg dusted sugar topping or cinnamon-sugar topping.
-And, my Buttery Biscuit Crumble Topping doesn’t stand tall like a biscuit.
-But, it does have some fluff to it due to just the right amount of baking powder.
+Although my Buttery Biscuit Crumble Topping doesn’t stand tall like a biscuit, it does have some fluff to it due to just the right amount of baking powder.

 For over 20 years now, I have been making my Best Ever Blueberry Cobbler.
-(Ack!
-Has it really been that long?)
-It is The Big Lug’s favorite berry or stone fruit cobbler I make.
-Well, it has indeed been that long.
-And, it has been a family favorite to the point of becoming legendary.
+And it has been a family favorite to the point of becoming legendary.
 It has been a constant in my summer dessert rotation and family and friends always beg me to bring it to barbecues and picnics.
-The Big Lug and I would even pack up a cooler with plenty of ice and bring our iSi 1-Pint Cream Whipper (nicknamed “Izzy”) prepared and fully charged with sweetened fresh heavy whipping cream so everyone could enjoy the special treat of fresh whipped cream with their cobbler whilst dining in the breezy outdoor summertime air.
-It is not an understatement to say we were treated like rock stars.
-Everyone wanted our desserts at these gatherings!
+My husband and I would even pack up a cooler with plenty of ice and bring our iSi 1-Pint Cream Whipper (nicknamed “Izzy”) prepared and fully charged with sweetened fresh heavy whipping cream so everyone could enjoy the special treat of fresh whipped cream with their cobbler whilst dining in the breezy outdoor summertime air.

 Finally, there is the “Lazy Day” type of cobbler dating back to the 1920s and 1930s where a custard-like cake batter is created and poured over melted butter in a prepared hot baking dish before the fresh berries are dropped in and sugar is sprinkled on top.
 The “Lazy Day” cobbler recipes were found in women’s magazines like Modern Priscilla.
 The recipes were popular because they were economical during hard times to feed large families and called for few ingredients—generally ingredients always kept on hand.